CoLRev-Environment/colrev/docs/source/manual/metadata_prescreen.rst

 ---------------------------------------------

 The metadata prescreen refers to the inclusion or exclusion of records based on titles and abstracts (if available).
-It's main purpose is to reduce the number of records by excluding those that are clearly irrelevant to the review objectives.
+Its main purpose is to reduce the number of records by excluding those that are clearly irrelevant to the review objectives.
 When in doubt, records can be retained (included provisionally) to decide in step 5, i.e., the screen based on full-text documents.

 The prescreen is typically conducted manually, but other modes of semi-automated and fully-automated prescreening are also possible.